About the Virginia Wine Expo® presented by Publix

 The Expo's signature events are held at historic and beautiful Main Street Station in Richmond's Shockoe Bottom.
 They highlight Virginia wine, spirits, cider, craft beer and local, artisan cuisine.
+They also feature wine from our 2020 International and National Guest Regions, which are Bordeaux and Loire Valley, France and Washington State, respectively.
 The primary focus of the Virginia Wine Expo is to educate consumers, trade and media about premium Virginia wine.
 Many of the hundreds of Virginia wines and spirits you will sample will be available for sale during the event, making the Expo a unique tasting and buying opportunity.

 The Virginia Wine Expo has five objectives: to present a highly curated, informative and educational wine, spirits, craft beer and food experience for the public, media and trade; to be a national destination event, which attracts wine and spirits enthusiasts and foodies from across the country and beyond; to offer a unique opportunity to taste - and in most cases buy - Virginia wine and spirits; to present the diverse and extraordinary cuisine of Richmond's flourishing and nationally acclaimed dining scene; and to raise money for the J. Sargeant Reynolds Community College Educational Foundation.

 Our National and International Guest Regions for 2020